nzasif/TriviaAPI-02/README.md

 `GET '/questions?page=${integer}'`

-- Fetches a paginated set of questions, a total number of questions, all categories and current category string.
+- Get a paginated set of questions, total number of questions, all categories and current category string.
 - Request Arguments: `page` - integer
 - Returns: An object with 10 paginated questions